ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD.rst

 Description
 ^^^^^^^^^^^

-Function for calculating the fault indices from the six VSD-currents of the machine.
+Function for calculating the raw fault indices from the six VSD-currents of the machine according to the :ref:`equations <fault_indices>`.

 .. _uz_vsd_fd_hysteresis_filter: